Spencerbuckner/Ames-Housing-ML-Prediction/README.md

 ### Problem Statement:

 As a Data Scientist within XYZ, llc.
 I have been tasked with finding a model that can help predict home sale prices in the Ames, Iowa market (A Market XYZ is looking to expand into).
-XYZ generates revenue by selling advertising to businesses in the local area, and base these rates to businesses that want to advertise in specific neighborhood value areas.
-This value is derived by accurately predicting the value(sale price) of the houses in the area.
-There are several factors that go into calculating these values, let's dive into it!
+XYZ generates revenue by selling advertising to businesses in the local area, and they base these rates on in specific neighborhood values.
+This value is derived by accurately predicting the sale price of the houses in that area.
+There are several factors that go into calculating these values, let's dive into it with Linear Regression!
+Our goal is to produce the model with the highest R2 score.

 ### Research: